RHS Growing Guides

 Soya plants produce short hairy pods containing two or three small rounded beans.
 These can be harvested at two different stages, from late summer into autumn:

-• when the pods are fully ripe and dry – the mature soya beans inside can stored for use in stews and other hearty winter dishes
+• when the pods are fully ripe and dry – the mature soya beans inside can be stored for use in stews and other hearty winter dishes

-The plants can be grown from seed sown indoors or outside.
+Soya beans can be grown from seed sown indoors or outside.
 They form bushy plants about 60cm (2ft) tall, depending on the variety, and don’t usually need supports.
 The beans are a good source of protein and fibre, but they must always be cooked before eating, to get rid of any natural toxins.

 Month by Month